danwing/cidfi/draft-wing-cidfi.md

 needed it can be cleaned up with RETIRE_CONNECTION_ID.
 If that connection ID was mapped in one or more CNEs, the client SHOULD also remove that mapping state from the CNEs.
-This allows the mapping state to be used for other CIDFI implemenations on the same host or by other hosts (belonging to the same subscriber) or by other subscribers.
+This allows the mapping state to be used for other CIDFI implementations on the same host or by other hosts (belonging to the same subscriber) or by other subscribers.